 Ann S. Devlin Professor of Psychology with expertise in environmental psychology, particularly in the creation of more humanistic environments in housing for the elderly and psychiatric hospitals.

-James Downs Assistant Professor of History: A historian of the United States with special interest in the medical dimensions of emancipation and how the federal government responded to the subsequent outbreak of sickness and destitution.
+James Downs Associate Professor of History: A historian of the United States with special interest in the medical dimensions of emancipation and how the federal government responded to the subsequent outbreak of sickness and destitution.

 Glenn Dreyer Director of the Arboretum: A botanist who has interests in the interface between ecology and horticulture.

 William Frasure Professor of Government: A political scientist interested in the political behavior of public and private interest groups, businesses and government agencies as they interact on environmental issues.